-Definition Objective Financial KPIs Cash available for debt service Net cash inflows from operating activities plus cash inflows from investing activities: £15,489k (2022: £14,645k).
+Definition Objective Financial KPIs Cash available for debt service Net cash inflows from operating activities plus cash inflows from investing activities: £27,360k (2023: £26,033k).
 To exceed debt service lock up ratios.
-Non-Financial KPIs Maximise transmission availability Making the transmission system available to transmit electricity over the performance year to 31 December 2022: 99.98% (31 December 2021: 100%).
+This has been achieved for both 2024 and 2023.
+Non-Financial KPIs Maximise transmission availability Making the transmission system available to transmit electricity over the performance year to 31 December 2023: 100% (31 December 2022: 99.96%).
 To exceed the licence target availability 98%.
 Ensure that the quality of electricity at the export connection point is compliant with Security and Quality of Supply Standard ("SQSS") and the STC To meet the standards set by the SQSS and the STC in relation to voltage control, reactive power and harmonic distortion.
 To be compliant.
-This has been achieved for both 2023 and 2022.
-HS&E 1) Zero lost time accidents ("LTIs"); 1) Zero LTIs; Zero reportable environmental incidents; 2) Zero reportable environmental incidents; 3) Zero enforcement actions by 3) Compliance with MMO Licence; Marine Management Organisation ("MMO"); 4) Zero unauthorised access incidents in accordance with ESQR.
-4) Zero unauthorised access incidents in accordance with Electricity Safety, Quality and Continuity Regulations ("ESQR").
-All HS&E KPIs as they applied to 2023 and 2022 have been met, with the exception of one LTI during 2022 - see "The Company's operational performance - Health, safety, and environmental performance" later in this Strategic Report.
+This has been achieved for both 2024 and 2023.
+HS&E Zero lost time accidents ("LTIs"); Zero reportable environmental incidents; Zero enforcement actions by Marine Management Organisation ("MMO"); Zero unauthorised access incidents in accordance with Electricity Safety, Quality and Continuity Regulations ("ESQR").
+Zero LTIs; Zero reportable environmental incidents; Compliance with MMO Licence; Zero unauthorised access incidents in accordance with ESQR.
+All HS&amp;E KPIs as they applied to 2024 and 2023 have been met.